kapetan/dns/README.md

 ### Client

 The libray also includes a small client and a proxy server.
 Using the `ClientRequest` or the `Client` class it is possible to send a request to a Domain Name Server.
 The request is first sent using UDP, if that fails (response is truncated), the request is sent again using TCP.
-This behaviour can be changed by suppling an `IRequestResolver` to the client constructor.
+This behaviour can be changed by supplying an `IRequestResolver` to the client constructor.

 ```C#
 ClientRequest request = new ClientRequest("8.8.8.8");